Methodism: Russia

 The Methodist Church established several strongholds in Russia – Saint Petersburg in the west and the Vladivostok region in the east, with large Methodist centres in Moscow and Ekaterinburg (former Sverdlovsk).
 Methodists began their work in the west among Swedish immigrants in 1881 and started their work in the east in 1910.
 On 26 June 2009, Methodists celebrated the 120th year since Methodism arrived in Czarist Russia by erecting a new Methodist centre in Saint Petersburg.
 A Methodist presence was continued in Russia for 14 years after the Russian Revolution of 1917 through the efforts of Deaconess Anna Eklund.
 In 1939, political antagonism stymied the work of the Church and Deaconess Anna Eklund was coerced to return to her native Finland.

 After 1989, the Soviet Union allowed greatly increased religious freedoms and this continued after the USSR's collapse in 1991.
 During the 1990s, Methodism experienced a powerful wave of revival in the nation.
 Three sites in particular carried the torch – Samara, Moscow and Ekaterinburg.
 As of 2011, the United Methodist Church in Eurasia comprised 116 congregations, each with a native pastor.
 There are currently 48 students enrolled in residential and extension degree programs at the United Methodist Seminary in Moscow.

 Caribbean

 Methodism came to the Caribbean in 1760 when the planter, lawyer and Speaker of the Antiguan House of Assembly, Nathaniel Gilbert (c.
 1719–1774), returned to his sugar estate home in Antigua.
 A Methodist revival spread in the British West Indies due to the work of British missionaries.
 Missionaries established societies which would later become the Methodist Church in the Caribbean and the Americas (MCCA).
 The MCCA has about 62,000 members in over 700 congregations, ministered by 168 pastors.
-There are smaller Methodist denominations that have seceded from the parent church.
+They have a strong and active partnership with United Methodist Church (USA) and United Church of Canada.
+There are smaller Methodist denominations such as Methodist Church of The Bahamas, that have seceded from the parent church.